 When specifying the domain name, do not include the host server label (e.g., specify example.com, not www.example.com).

 - Exclude/Include only traffic from the IP addresses: use this filter to exclude/include only clicks from a certain source IP address.

 You can filter a simple range of addresses by using the that begin with or that end with options.
-If want you to filter a more complex range of addresses, use a Custom Filter to Exclude/Include using the IP Address and specify an regular expression as the Filter Pattern.
+If you want to filter a more complex range of addresses, use a Custom Filter to Exclude/Include using the IP Address and specify a regular expression as the Filter Pattern.
 See an example of using a regular expression..